Pretty Good Measurement for Radiomics: A Quantum-Inspired Multi-Class Classifier for Lung Cancer Subtyping and Prostate Cancer Risk Stratification: Clinical Imaging Baselines: Radiomics Pipelines and Reported Performance on Lung Carcinoma and Prostate Cancer Datasets

+{In the NSCLC setting, radiomics is applied to distinguish among multiple histopathological subtypes, including Adenocarcinoma, Squamous Cell Carcinoma (SCC), Large Cell Carcinoma (LCC), and a residual “Not Otherwise Specified” (NOS) category.
+From a methodological standpoint, this problem is particularly demanding: class boundaries are radiologically subtle, label heterogeneity is substantial, and acquisition‑driven variability across centers often dominates phenotype‑related differences.
+Previous studies have shown that, even after standardized preprocessing and feature harmonization, multi‑class separation remains fragile, with performance degrading as the number of target classes increases.
+These characteristics make NSCLC subtype classification a stringent benchmark for evaluating classifiers that aim to operate directly in the multi‑class regime without resorting to binary decompositions.
+Specifically, using two public databases, the authors extracted IBSI-compliant (Image Biomarker Standardisation Initiative) \cite{doi:10.1148/radiol.2020191145} radiomics features from manually and segmented lesions.
+The IBSI is an international effort aimed at establishing standardized definitions, nomenclature, and computational procedures for radiomics feature extraction.
+Its goal is to ensure that radiomics biomarkers are computed consistently and reproducibly across different software tools, imaging modalities, and research centers.
+By providing formal mathematical definitions, benchmark datasets, and reference values, IBSI helps improve the transparency, comparability, and clinical reliability of radiomics studies.
 A central focus of the work presented in \cite{Pasini2023} is the quantitative characterization of batch effects stemming from heterogeneous CT acquisition protocols, differences in scanner vendors, and variability in segmentation workflows.
 Through statistical analyses, the authors show that multicenter radiomics datasets tend to cluster primarily according to the acquisition site rather than the underlying tumor phenotype, even after applying standard preprocessing steps such as isotropic voxel resampling.
 Consequently, the ComBat harmonization technique \cite{orlhac2022guide} is employed to strike a balance between mitigating batch effects and preserving biologically meaningful discriminative information.
 Downstream learning is carried out using a repeated outer‑loop approach based on multiple stratified 80/20 train–test splits.
 Within each outer loop, feature selection is performed exclusively on the training folds through a two‑step procedure: an initial Kruskal–Wallis screening, followed by the Least Absolute Shrinkage and Selection Operator (LASSO) \cite{LASSO}.
 LASSO is among the most widely adopted radiomics feature‑reduction methods, as it enables the extraction of a compact set of stable and informative predictors while effectively limiting overfitting—a critical concern given the high feature‑to‑sample ratio that characterizes multicenter datasets.
 Model selection and hyperparameter optimization are handled by repeated 5-fold cross-validated Bayesian optimization.
-Six different classification models are compared using the harmonized datasets: Discriminant Analysis (DC), K-Nearest Neighbors (KNN), Support Vector Machines (SVM), Naïve Bayes (NB), Decision Trees (TREE), and Ensemble methods.
-The reported outcomes highlight the intrinsic difficulty of multi-class radiomics phenotyping at scale.
-Accuracy is lowest when the models are tasked with the most complex scenarios: the four-class task (distinguishing between Squamous Cell Carcinoma, Adenocarcinoma, Large Cell Carcinoma, and ``Not Otherwise Specified'') and the three-class task (excluding the ``Not Otherwise Specified'' group).
-In these instances, the Ensemble model is the most effective, achieving accuracies of $56.2\%$ and $52.9\%$, respectively.
-The most significant performance gains occurred in the simplest scenario: a binary classification between the two most common subtypes, Squamous Cell Carcinoma and Adenocarcinoma.
-In this case, the performance of all classifiers is closely aligned, ranging from a minimum accuracy of $56.25\%$ (DC) and a maximum accuracy of $58.57\%$ (NB).
-In terms of the Area Under the Curve (AUC), the Ensemble model consistently yields the strongest results across every classification task.
-It achieves a notable AUC of $95.7\%$ for the ``Not Otherwise Specified'' class.
-For the other subtypes, AUC values ranged from $61.48\%$ to $79.9\%$ for Adenocarcinoma, $65.8\%$ to $69.1\%$ for Squamous Cell Carcinoma, and $70.6\%$ to $73.0\%$ for Large Cell Carcinoma.
+Six different classification models are compared using the harmonized datasets: Discriminant Analysis (DC), K-Nearest Neighbors (KNN), Support Vector Machines (SVM), Naïve Bayes (NB), Decision Trees (TREE), and Ensemble methods. {Table~\ref{tab:classification_tasks} outcomes highlight the intrinsic difficulty of multi-class radiomics phenotyping.